autogluon/autogluon/docs/install-include.rst

   AutoGluon requires `Python <https://www.python.org/downloads/release/python-370/>`_ version 3.6 or 3.7.
   Linux is the only operating system fully supported for now (complete Mac OSX and Windows versions will be available soon).

-  In addition, if you met issues in installing MXNet, e.g., you see the following error message:
+  In case you met with any issues in the installation.
+You may check the `Install Page <install.html>`_ for trouble shooting.

-  `ERROR: Could not find a version that satisfies the requirement mxnet<2.0.0,>=1.7.0b20200713`

-  You can try to upgrade your pip package to a version larger than 20.0.0 and try again:

-  `python3 -m pip install --upgrade pip --user`

-  For more details, you may refer to https://sxjscience.github.io/KDD2020/ to see how to solve common installation issues.

 Select your preferences below and run the corresponding install commands: